trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 **Principle**

 The idea is known in bitcoin as follow-the-satoshi.
-The procedures works "as-if" every satoshi ever minted had a unique serial number.
+The procedure works "as-if" every satoshi ever minted had a unique serial number.
 Satoshis are implicitly ordered by creation time, a random satoshi is drawn and tracked through the blockchain.
 Of course, individual cents are not tracked directly.
-Instead, rules are applied to describe what happens when inputs are combined and spent over multiple output.
+Instead, rules are applied to describe what happens when inputs are combined and spent over multiple outputs.

 In the end, the algorithm keeps track of a set of intervals associated with each key.
-Each intervals represents a "range" of satoshis.
+Each interval represents a "range" of satoshis.
 Unfortunately, over time, the database becomes more and more fragmented, increasing bloat on the client side.

 **Coin Rolls**